imranghory/treemap-squared/README.md

 treemap-squarify.js contains the code to calculate the structure of the treemap, it's designed so it can easily be used with any graphics library that supports the drawing of boxes.

-The Treemap algorithm used can be found in:
+The treemap algorithm used can be found in:

 > [Squarified Treemaps](http://www.win.tue.nl/~vanwijk/stm.pdf) (2000)
 > by Bruls, Mark; Huizing, Kees; van Wijk, Jarke J.